Ax6/risiko/README.md

 This is a little Risk game that simulates battles between two players.

+It's inspired by this reddit post https://www.reddit.com/gallery/1gyrpx4 (which is wrong btw).

 Rows are the number of defending armies, columns are the number of attacking armies.

 ## % of winning when attacking